 - i.
-The provider must be a licensed Community Based Residential Facility (CBRF). - ii.
-The provider must be experienced with at least 5 years as a community based provider of non-institutional sub-acute psychiatric services. - iii.
-DQA certification as an Outpatient Mental Health clinic is required. - iv.
-The staffing plan shall include the following positions:
+The provider must be a licensed Community Based Residential Facility (CBRF).

+- ii.
+The provider must be experienced with at least 5 years as a community based provider of non-institutional sub-acute psychiatric services.

+- iii.
+The provider must be DQA certified as an Outpatient Mental Health clinic is required.

+- iv.
+The staffing plan must include the following positions:

 - a) Director

 - b) Clinic Coordinator

 - c) Community Recovery Specialist

 - d) Peer Recovery Specialist

 - e) Mental Health Professional

 - f) Registered Nurse

 - g) Advanced Practice Nurse Prescriber

-- h) Medical Director

-- i) Other professional and/or para-professional staff as required to meet the needs of the members.
+- h) Medical Director - i) Other professional and/or para-professional staff as required to meet the needs of the members.